-Apple Pay is growing and growing as a convenience of the modern world.
+Apple Pay is growing as a convenience of the modern world.
 The number of outlets that now let you use the NFC technology in your iPhone to pay for goods is increasing, and it’s arguably the fastest and most secure way to make your transactions (alongside wireless chip cards).

 But Apple Pay isn’t perfect, and sometimes it can stop working.
 There are many potential reasons for why this happens, and we’re here to take you through some of the most common (and less common) fixes for Apple pay not working.